MangleshKumar1/Student-Record-Management-System/README.md

 I used a temporary file to maintain a file detail.

 # Update a particular student details on basis of Id(Primary Key)
-this uses functionality of both Delete() and then Add() data for a particular student based on that student id.
+This uses functionality of both Delete() and then Add() data for a particular student based on that student id.